ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 You have to restart the app after changing the files.

 The list of bases may include some old bases and too big weapons at the moment.
 If you have a recent list of all bases and small weapons, send me an E-Mail please.
+Also Saint's Hauberk and Saintly Chainmail get highlighted as weapons when you have Sai in your weapon bases.
+If you don't want that just delete Sai from weapon bases.

 ##  F.A.Q.
 #### How do I get my SessionID?